electrifying portraits from san francisco's forgotten punk scene | read | i-D

 Sharon getting ready, 1979.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books

-While others photographers across the country captured their local punk scenes in gritty black and white, Jocoy made vibrant color pictures using color transparency slide film.
+While others photographers across the country captured their local punk scenes in gritty black and white, Jocoy made vibrant colour pictures using colour transparency slide film.
 If his hues recall the kind of saturation, light, and shadow found in Nan Goldin and William Eggleston's photography of this same period, it's because the NYC chronicler and Memphis-born master shot with slide film, too.
-In each case, even the most quotidian object or quiet scene comes alive with rich, evocative color.
+In each case, even the most quotidian object or quiet scene comes alive with rich, evocative colour.

 Tony with red jacket, 1978.
 Image courtesy Casemore Kirkeby Gallery, San Francisco / TBW Books